lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/1_Use_Cloud_Storage_for_files.md

 ### Key considerations
 Storage can be the most significant GCP service cost for bioinformatics (due to the number and size of files involved in analysis) so be careful to select the storage class that fits your analysis best i.e. multi-regional, regional.... so as not to pay for unused resources
- - Understand costs and selecting the best fit type of storage for your data [here](https://cloud.google.com/storage/docs/locations)
+ - Understand costs & selecting the best fit type of storage for your data [here](https://cloud.google.com/storage/docs/locations)
  - Understand storage class types (multi-regional, regional, nearline, coldline) [here](https://cloud.google.com/storage/docs/storage-classes)
  - Understand storage location options [here](https://cloud.google.com/about/locations)